Jim O'Rourke (musician): Biography

 O'Rourke was born on January 18, 1969, in Chicago, Illinois.
 He is an alumnus of DePaul University.

 O'Rourke has collaborated with Thurston Moore, Lee Ranaldo, Kim Gordon, Steve Shelley, Derek Bailey, Mats Gustafsson, Mayo Thompson, Brigitte Fontaine, Loren Mazzacane Connors, Merzbow, Nurse with Wound, Phill Niblock, Fennesz, Organum, Phew, Henry Kaiser and Flying Saucer Attack.
 He has produced and instrumentally contributed to albums by artists such as Sonic Youth, Wilco, Stereolab, Superchunk, Kahimi Karie, Quruli, John Fahey, Smog, Faust, Tony Conrad, Red Krayola, Bobby Conn, Beth Orton, and U.S. Maple.

 He mixed and produced Wilco's Yankee Hotel Foxtrot album and produced their 2004 album, A Ghost Is Born, for which he won a Grammy Award for "Best Alternative Album".
-During the recording of Yankee Hotel Foxtrot, O'Rourke collaborated with Wilco member Jeff Tweedy and pre-Wilco Glenn Kotche under the name Loose Fur.
+Parallel to the recording of Yankee Hotel Foxtrot, O'Rourke collaborated with Jeff Tweedy and Glenn Kotche under the name Loose Fur.
 Their self-titled debut was released in 2003 with a follow-up in 2006 entitled Born Again in the USA.
 He also mixed the unfinished recordings that made up a planned third album by the late American singer-songwriter Judee Sill, recorded in 1974 and mixed by O'Rourke for a 2005 release.
 In 2006, O'Rourke mixed Joanna Newsom's album Ys, and in 2009, he also mixed several tracks on Newsom's follow up Have One On Me.

 O'Rourke has previously been a member of Illusion of Safety, Brise-Glace with Darin Gray and Dylan Posa, Gastr del Sol with David Grubbs, Fenn O'Berg with Christian Fennesz and Peter Rehberg, and Sonic Youth.
 Beginning in 1999 he played bass guitar, guitar and synthesizer with Sonic Youth, in addition to recording and mixing duties with the group.
 He withdrew as a full member in late 2005, but continued to play with them in some of their side projects.

 O'Rourke has also released many albums under his own name on a variety of labels, exploring a range of electronic and avant-garde styles.
-His most well-known works may be his series of releases on Drag City, which focus on more traditional songcraft: Bad Timing (1997), Eureka (1999), Insignificance (2001), The Visitor (2009) and Simple Songs (2015).
+His most well-known works may be his series of releases on Drag City, which focus on more traditional song craft: Bad Timing (1997), Eureka (1999), Insignificance (2001), The Visitor (2009) and Simple Songs (2015).
 The titles of the first four albums all refer to films by the British director Nicolas Roeg; the first three by direct reference to film titles, the fourth being titled after a fictional album within Roeg's film The Man Who Fell to Earth.